johnxu21/johnxu21.github.io/teaching/CS472-Spring2023/Timetable/dynamic_analysis/testing.md

 * push the changes onto your remote fork repository.
 * open a pull request on the ```main branch``` of the Team repository and write an appropriate title and body.
 * one of the repository maintainers should integrate your contribution into the main branch.
+* for Tasks 4 & 5, you do not need to
 * You should also submit your report on **Canvas**